 I want to share an acronym I’ve created called CALM.
 Sales managers and sales leaders bring CALM.

 C stands for “Clarity”.
 I recently read an article where Satya Nadella, the CEO of Microsoft, was interviewed.
-He was sharing some of his perspective on leadership.
-He was there when Bill Gates and Steve Ballmer were CEO, but he brought his own self and his own style of leadership.
+He was sharing some of his perspectives on leadership.
+He was there when Bill Gates and Steve Ballmer were CEOs, but he brought his own self and his own style of leadership.
 Here’s a quote he has on Clarity: “Leaders have this innate ability to go into situations that are uncertain, ambiguous and bring clarity.
 Leaders are not people who go into a confusing situation and create more confusion.
 They actually create clarity, and that’s sort of one thing that leaders absolutely have to hold themselves to as accountable.”

 2. Create Accountability

 A stands for Accountability.
 How do we create accountability?
 We’re clear about what we as leaders are accountable for and what people should expect from us.
 And likewise, we are clear on what we expect from others and communicate it clearly and confirm their understanding.
 Are we holding up our end of creating an accountable environment or simply expecting to have one?

 L stands for leadership.
 Leadership is about setting a direction.
 For example, rather than saying, “Hey, go sell as much as you can”, give your sales team a purpose.
 That’s leadership.
 For instance, a leader might say, “Hey, guys, as a team, our responsibility is to bring in the revenue.
 In this quarter, the company is counting on us selling this dollar amount.
 Additionally, they’re counting on us selling this much product line.
 Whatever it might be, create that vision and clarity for them.